translate/pootle/docs/developers/releasing.rst

 First we need to create a log of changes in Pootle::

-    git diff N-1 HEAD > release/RELEASE-NOTES-$version.rst
+    git diff N-1 HEAD > docs/release/$version.rst

-Edit this file.
+Edit this new file.
 You can use the commits as a guide to build up the release notes.
 You should remove all log messages before the release.

 .. note:: Since the release notes will be used in places that allow linking we